Los Angeles Criminal Defense Attorney

 The next issue that I usually have to address is does the potential client have the finances to afford solid legal representation.
 Again, this is not an easy issue.
 For me it boils down to asking yourself, “Would you want an inexperienced cheap surgeon probing around your body when your life was on the line?”
 What would you pay if your health / life was in danger?
 Similar questions can be asked in a criminal case in Los Angeles County.
 What would you pay if your reputation, career, future and even freedom were in jeopardy?
 Come sit down with me and we will have a conversation about what I can do to help you and I will be fair, open and honest with you in every aspect of your case.

-(3) Do Attorneys Claiming to be Former Prosecutors’ Give you any Advantage In a Criminal Case?
+Attorneys Claiming to be Former Prosecutors Don’t Give You Any Advantage In Criminal Case.
+Here is why

 I am seeing former prosecutors advertising the fact that they worked for a particular prosecuting agency and therefore they somehow have an advantage over other criminal defense attorneys.
 Early in my career (1992) I worked for the Los Angeles County District Attorney’s Office in East Los Angeles.
 I was able to get a birds eye view of exactly what goes on in a major Los Angeles prosecuting agency.
 The truth is, that the prosecutors have unlimited money, the police on their side (who have guns and badges), and the backing of judges that are typically very conservative.
 Therefore, in my opinion, it is not very impressive when they win a case or get a plea from a criminal defendant.
 On the other hand, defense attorneys that can successfully represent their clients when the deck is typically stacked against them are very impressive.